Xilinx/Embedded-Design-Tutorials/Versal-EDT/5-system-design-example.md

   ***Note*:** If the Vivado&reg; Design Suite is open already, jump to step 3.

-1. Open the Vivado project you created in [Versal ACAP CIPS and NoC (DDR) IP Core Configuration](./2-cips-noc-ip-config.md).
+1. Open the Vivado project you created in [Chapter 2: Versal ACAP CIPS and NoC (DDR) IP Core Configuration](#chapter-2).

     `C:/edt/edt_versal/edt_versal.xpr`